marsdrums/test-tutorial/visual-quality/index.md

 - $sRGB = linRGB^{1/2.2}$
 - $linRGB = sRGB^{2.2}$

-These gamma correction curves are very popular and widely used in many computer graphics applications, because they're simpler and the difference in result with the original piece-wise function is quite negligable.
+These gamma correction curves are very popular and widely used in many computer graphics applications, because they're simpler than the original piece-wise function and the difference is quite negligable.

 ### How and where should i apply gamma correction?